Photo by Theresa Vu (Instagram: @bluemoodz)

 There is no direct fiscal impact to join OCPA.
 Per our Joint Powers Agreement with OCPA, member agencies are not required to make any financial contributions.
 In lieu, the City of Irvine has agreed to finance all initial start-up costs.
 During the first 5-7 years of operation, OCPA will repay Irvine’s investments while also building up proper financial reserves.

-Additional information about the OCPA, including Board Members and upcoming meetings are available here.
+Additional information about the OCPA, including Board Members and upcoming meetings are available on the OCPA's website.

-The following Orange County cities have joined the OCPA as founding members:
+The following Orange County jurisdictions have joined the OCPA as founding members:

 Our Frequently Asked Questions explores the CCE model and the OCPA in depth, providing answers to questions such as: